 Performance Architecture

-NautilusTrader’s performance stems from its Rust and Cython core.
-Critical paths—including the matching engine, order book management, and serialization—are implemented in Rust (exposed via PyO3 bindings) and Cython for maximum throughput.
+NautilusTrader’s performance stems from its Rust-native core.
+Critical paths—including the matching engine, order book management, and serialization—are implemented in Rust, exposed via PyO3 bindings (replacing Cython incrementally since 2024) for maximum throughput.
+This Python-controls-Rust pattern is part of a broader trend explored in Rust quietly replacing Python in AI infrastructure.
 This architecture delivers:

 - Sub-microsecond event processing for tick data